 Updates to Mizuno Wave Evo Ferus 2

-- New Balance made a couple of changes in the 2nd version of the EVO Ferus to keep up with its road counterpart in the EVO Levitas.
+- Mizuno made a couple of changes in the 2nd version of the EVO Ferus to keep up with its road counterpart in the EVO Levitas.
 For this trail-specific shoe that can also adequately handle the road, the most significant update is found in the outsole.
 The new model features the multi-directional Active-X outsole or the new lugs in the underfoot.
 These lugs are bigger in the central region of the forefoot and the midfoot.
 It is an update that is designed to improve the shoe’s bite on the rugged trail with decent road grip as well.